Coffee House Stereotyping

 Can a book be judged by its cover?
 Sometimes.
 When it comes to sizing up the quality of a coffeehouse, appearances can usually convey a lot of information.
-Trying to find a great espresso or a damned fine mug of coffee is always a gamble.
-Many times we stroll into a new coffee house wide-eyed, eager, and believing that the proprietors’ expertise will deliver us from a tired haze into jittery oblivion.
-We plunk down a few dollars and anxiously wait for a handcrafted beverage to slide our way.
+Trying to find an excellent espresso or a damned fine mug of coffee is always a gamble.
+We often stroll into a new coffee house wide-eyed, eager, and believing that the proprietors’ expertise will deliver us from a tired haze into a jittery oblivion.
+We plunk down a few dollars and anxiously wait for a handcrafted beverage to slide.
 Instead, we’re handed a gut-wrenching drink you wouldn’t put in Hell’s break room.

 How do we, the connoisseurs of quality, protect our taste buds and money?
-Insurance companies have actuaries to statistically protect them from unnecessary risks.
+Insurance companies have actuaries to protect them from unnecessary risks statistically.
 We fellow espresso drinkers need similar guidance.
 I’ll be your guide as we walk through these mean espresso streets.
 In this article, I’ll detail some telltale signs of coffeehouses to stay away from without sampling their wares.
 Let’s get started.

 Spelling